 Jordan finds herself enmeshed in a precarious juggling act: making friends, alienating friends, crushing on a guy, crushing on a girl, and navigating decades-old rivalries.
 With her secret growing heavier every day, Jordan pushes beyond gender norms to confront what it means to be a girl (and a guy) in a male-dominated society, and—most importantly—what it means to be herself.

-Just by reading the summary of Noteworthy, I could tell that I was going to love it.
-I was not disappointed at all with this book containing some of my favourite components in YA, such as music and a boarding school.
+Noteworthy by Riley Redgate contains some of my favourite components in YA, such as music and a boarding school.
 The main character is so empowering, and the narrator, Bailey Carr, is the perfect person to bring Jordan to life.
 This book is everything that I could ask for, and I’m sure that everyone will be able to relate.
+Continue reading

 Author: Lauren Oliver